Your health matters

 Medical and mental health care

-Check out our site, Each Aggie Matters, to find out about our mental health movement at UC Davis.
+Check out our site, Aggie Mental Health, to find out about our mental health movement at UC Davis.
 We are raising mental health awareness, de-stigmatizing mental illness and cultivating mental health.

 Even if you don't have the student health insurance plan (SHIP), as a UC Davis student you can get medical attention from Student Health and Counseling Services.
 SHCS provides routine and urgent care, including services for mental health and alcohol and drug use.
 It also offers travel services to prepare you for study abroad and international trips.